InfiSupaSta/url-and-title-saver-extension/Readme.md

-Chrome extension for storing page title and url in any storage on your PC.
+Browser extension for storing page title and url in any storage on your PC.
 Store options can be modified in the future.

 __Purpose of this mini-project as-is:__